emaverick2001/PersonalPortfolio/src/content/blog/conjuring-tools.md

 ---
 title: Conjuring tools
 publishDate: 2025-03-24
+description: Using LLMs to create tools on demand feels like spellcasting
 ---

 Using LLMs to create small, purpose-built tools makes me feel like I'm casting